How to register a birth

-However, for Child Benefit, if you bring a completed child benefit form, the Registrar can verify the child's date of birth and send this to HMRC for you, which will speed up the processing of this benefit application.
+However, for Child Benefit, if you bring a fully completed child benefit form, the Registrar can verify the child's date of birth and send this to HMRC for you, which will speed up the processing of this benefit application.

 There is no charge to register a birth.
-The cost of full certificates can be found on our fees page.
+The cost of certificates can be found on our fees page.